 How Weighted Blankets Work

 The pressure from a weighted blanket on the skin activates sensory systems, which in turn affects the brain.
 In response to the additional pressure, the brain releases neurotransmitters like serotonin and dopamine, which improve mood and induce a calming effect.

-For jittery kids who spend all day at school or too much time indoors during cold winter months, a weighted blanket may be just the trick to calm nervous energy before bed and help to prolong deep sleep.
+For jittery kids who spend all day at school or too much time indoors during cold winter months, a weighted blanket may be an important tool when creating a calming bedroom and nighttime routine.
 The deep touch pressure provided by weighted blankets calm the nervous system as well, which is necessary for good sleep.

 How to Find a Good Weighted Blanket